Shell opens 10 MW hydrogen electrolyser at Wesseling site of German refinery

 The plant has cost around 20 million euros ($23.72 million) of which half came from EU funds.

-The consortium is made up of, apart from Shell, the electrolyser producer ITM Power (ITM.L), research organisation SINTEF and consultants Sphera and Element Energy.
+The consortium is made up of, apart from Shell, the electrolyser producer ITM Power, research organisation SINTEF and consultants Sphera and Element Energy.

 “With the commissioning of the largest PEM electrolysis plant in Europe, we are further expanding our leading role in this field,” said North Rhine Westphalia’s state premier Armin Laschet, referring to his region.